k-rns/workshop_data_reuse/_episodes/03_dataset_locally_api.md

 ---
 title: "Data requests using an ERDDAP URL"
 teaching: 20
-exercises: 0
+exercises: 10
 questions:
+- "What is ERDDAP REST API?"
-- "How do a download an ERDDAP table dataset to my local computer using python?"
+- "How does an ERDDAP URL endpoint look like?"
+- "How can I access data request?"
 objectives:
 - "Creating the ERDDAP download URL"
 - "Downloading an ERRDAP table dataset with Python"